cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

-## Step 7: Post a link to your webpage on and repository Discourse
+## Step 7: Post links to your webpage on and repository Discourse

 #### Once you're all done you can post a link to your new webpage and GitHub repository on the course Discourse page <a href="https://earthlab.earthdatascience.org/c/esiil-stars/esiil-stars-student-webpages/25" target="_blank">**here**</a>.
 * Create a new topic (see the **`+New Topic`** button in the upper right)